jiggy-ai/jiggybase/docs/FAQ.md

 We do not currently support scanned PDF's.
 Support for OCR is coming later in 2024.
 Please contact us if you would like us to prioritize this.

 Some PDFs contain settings that prohibit text extraction or printing.
-We are unable to process these to access the text content and will produce and error message.
+We are unable to process these to access the text content and will produce an error message.